-Certain new standards, interpretations and amendments to existing standards have been issued by the International Accounting Standards Board ("IASB") or International Financial Reporting Interpretations Committee that are mandatory for accounting periods beginning after January 1, 2011, or later periods.
-Updates that are not applicable adopted and are being evaluated to determine their impact on the Co ompany. - 15 - Galantas Gold Corporation Notes to Consolidated Financial Statements Years ended December 31, 2011 and 2010 (Expressed in Canadian Dollars)

-or are not consequential to the Company have been excluded from the list below.
-The following have not yet been
+Certain new standards, interpretations and amendments to existing standards have been issued by the IASB or IFRIC that are mandatory for accounting periods beginning after January 1, 2013, or later periods.
+Updates that are not applicable or are not consequential to the Company have been excluded from the list below.
+The following have not yet been adopted and are being evaluated to determine their impact on the Company.

-- (n) Future accounting changes (Continued) - (i) IFRS 9 Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
+- (i) IFRS 9 Financial instruments ("IFRS 9") was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2013. - (ii) IFRS 10 Consolidated financial statements ("IFRS 10") was issued by the IASB in May 2011.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2015. - (ii) IFRS 10 Consolidated financial statements ("IFRS 10") was issued by the IASB in May 2011.
 IFRS 10 is a new standard which identifies the concept of control as the determining factor in assessing whether an entity should be included in the consolidated financial statements of the parent company.
 Control is comprised of three elements: power over an investee; exposure to variable returns from an investee; and the ability to use power to affect the reporting entity's returns.
 IFRS 10 is effective for annual period beginning on or after January 1, 2013.
 Earlier adoption is permitted. - (iii) IFRS 11 Joint arrangements ("IFRS 11") was issued by the IASB in May 2011.
 IFRS 11 is a new standard which focuses on classifying joint arrangements by their rights and obligations rather than their legal form.
 Entities are classified into two groups: parties having rights to the assets and obligations for the liabilities of an arrangement, and rights to the net assets of an arrangement.
 Entities in the former case account for assets, liabilities, revenues and expenses in accordance with the arrangement, whereas entities in the latter case account for the arrangement using the equity method.
 IFRS 11 is effective for annual periods beginning on or after January 1, 2013.
 Earlier application is permitted. - (iv) IFRS 12 Disclosure of interests in other entities ("IFRS 12") was issued by the IASB in May 2011.
 IFRS 12 is a new standard which provides disclosure requirements for entities reporting interests in other entities, including joint arrangements, special purpose vehicles, and off balance sheet vehicles.
 IFRS 12 is effective for annual periods beginning on or after January 1, 2013.
-Earlier application is permitted. - (v) IFRS 13 Fair value measurement ("IFRS 13") was issued by the IASB in May 2011.
-IFRS 13 is a new standard which provides a precise definition of fair value and a single source of fair value measurement considerations for use across IFRSs.
-The key points of IFRS 13 are as follows:
+Earlier application is permitted.